jkqt/StaminaInfo/README.md

 Quantify each status as a number within their respective bars.

-Note: This mod uses bar width to calculate instead of pulling from character data.
+Note: This mod uses bar width to calculate (instead of pulling from character data).

 - Works for:
   - Stamina Bar